jennykim515/trojancheck/README.md

 ## Run Program
 Running the program should result in an automated Trojan Check.
 Check the receiver email's inbox for a screenshot of the barcode and current weather information.

-## Future Work
-So far, the Trojan Check only works if manually ran by the user every day.
-However, cron can be used to automate tasks on a computer so that a program can run at customized times of the day, week, or month.
-While straightforward for most programs, cron experiences bugs when trying to access the internet and web browser from an asleep computer, which is when we'd want to run the program.

-Once a solution is found, I will update the repository with more information.